 This assistance to the contractor usually consists of answering questions by phone, providing regular site visits to observe the work, providing supplemental drawings as requested by the contractor, reviewing shop drawings, material and product samples, and reviewing requests for project changes.
 Without our involvement in this phase, the final product can and usually does suffer.

 We are very aware of how important the project is to our clients and what enormous emotional energy is lavished upon it, and how unnerving it is to be at the mercy of others in the shaping or reshaping of that built project.
-With this in mind, we have developed our services to eliminate as much of that discomfort as possible.
+With this in mind, we are here to help and guide you through the process from beginning to end.

 Sustainability and green building design have run through everything we do at our office for many years.
 The choices we make in terms of site, orientation, building envelope, roof overhang, mechanical system/efficiency, daylighting/lighting efficiency, building materials, as well as many other factors are all informed by a larger view towards sustainability, environmentally friendly architecture, sustainable architecture, and sustainable design, and innovation.
 We can also offer project LEED certification at an additional cost.